batlordover9000/csvData/README.md

 # csvData

+## Usage:
+clone repo
+rename config.sample.py to config.py
+change DB credential in config.py python3 csvData.py mycsvfile.csv

 ## Todo:

 - [x] Scale to really large csv files (2gb maybe?)
 - [x] Get the total number of rows
 - [x] Get the headers for the csv
-- [ ] Create a MySQL 'create table' code from the file
+- [x] Create a MySQL 'create table' code from the file
 - [x] Guess the types and lengths (when required) of each column
 - [ ] count null or blank values in a col